GeekPatrolMiller/website-content/pages/about.md

 The officers are elected annually by a vote of the membership.
 Here is a list of our current Officers:

-* Treasurer - Tinker
+* Treasurer - Richard Gowen
 * Chief Technical Officer - WhiskeyNeon
-* Education Coordinator - Pat Regan
+* Education Coordinator - Tanner Hennis
-* Fundraising Coordinator - Christina Kearney
+* Fundraising Coordinator - Shawn Porter
-* Facilities Coordinator - Neil Smith
+* Facilities Coordinator - TheFordness
 * Chief Legal Officer - Vacant